rocky-linux/documentation/docs/guides/admin_guide/11-tasks.md

 !!!
 Tip
     If the `crond` daemon is not running, you will have to initialize it manually and/or automatically at startup.
 Indeed, even if tasks are scheduled, they will not be launched.

-Initialization of the `crond` daemon in manual :
+Initialization of the `crond` daemon in manual:

 ```
 [root]# systemctl {status|start|restart|stop} crond
 ```

-Initialization of the `crond` daemon at startup :
+Initialization of the `crond` daemon at startup:

 ```
 [root]# systemctl enable crond